MonteRyan61/frontend-web-development/Process Blog/ProjectOne/README.md

  I will come back to work on the portrait slide show soon.

  But for now I want to get the members page rolling.
 This page will be very straight forward and focus on the members and their majors.
 To make this easier to update I will use arrays in javascript to populate the photos of members along with their description.
 This should make it easier to update so that no html is needed to be added.

+ I was able to get further than my MVP at this point I have information describing what we are and what we do.
+I was able to implement a calendar that pulls from google calendar api which was a stretch goal.
+I also have implemented slide shows with controls to show some images of what we do.
+I have a page that list all members and their major.
+This is great and ready for critique I am excited to make improvements on this after I present.